 Your Pineranian dog will require a 5-minute daily brush for an emotional bond and a close relationship.
 This brushing time will remove any foreign body from the hair, and your dog will have an itch-free fluffy coat.
 A weekly bath will do the trick if your Pineranian doesn’t like to play in the dirt daily.
 If your pup is allergic to shampoo, try the hypoallergenic version.
 Always use pet-specific products to avoid any harmful consequences.

-Pineranian Dog Food and Diet
+Pineranian Information on Food and Diet

 You should avoid giving excessive protein and a raw diet to a Pineranian dog.
 Excessive protein and extra energy will increase the weight of your dog and will result in obesity and various other diseases.
 The best approach regarding your dog’s diet is to consult a vet.
 If you want to go for dry dog food, kibbles are the most famous choice for many pet owners.
 Any food designed for a small breed is good for your Pineranian dog.